-If you’re looking for direct hiring jobs this 2018, Singapore is one of the most favorite of Filipinos and other people who seek jobs abroad.
+If you’re looking for direct hiring jobs this 2019, Singapore is one of the most favorite of Filipinos and other people who seek jobs abroad.
 Not only it is close to home, starting salary would amount to 3 months of salary in the Philippines.
-Few months ago, salary range increased to SG $2,200 for minimum salary for S Pass while E Pass increased to SG $ 3,600.
+Few months ago, salary range increased to SG $2,200 for minimum salary for S Pass while E Pass increased to SG $ 3,600 for foreigners working in Singapore.
 That is why many Filipinos find employers in Singapore and leave their jobs in the Philippines to earn more and give more for their families.

 How to find jobs in Singapore?